horanszky/23/README.md

 # Armbian [Debian desktop Linux with XFCE] vs. allwinner/amlogic/rockchip tvbox with Android<br />
 <br />
-Tv box with Android, and "Discreet Launcher", with a normal launcher good for streaming, gaming, but the resolution not good for desktop computing.<br />
+Tv box with Android, and "Discreet Launcher" - with a normal launcher good for streaming, gaming, but the resolution not good for desktop computing.<br />
 This low energy device with lan/bluetooth/wifi/audio/"4K" is like a cheap, silent, ideal tiny client pc with Armbian Linux + LibreOffice, Firefox ESR, Telegram, Kodi.. on XFCE lightweight desktop environment.<br />
 <br />

 ## U can touch this - it's Hammer time!<br />

 <br />
-[Lookout, Armbian is pink, use Dark-Olympic theme after instalation!]<br />
+[Lookout, Armbian is pink, use Dark-Olympic theme after installation!]<br />
 [few storage? use clouds: megasync, filen, skiff..]<br />
 <br />